Monterey Bay, California

 Types of Non-Cash Assets that can be used for In3CAP Security

-Assets or securities that may be used as short-term security deposit for a Completion Assurance Guarantee (CAG):
+Illiquid, semi-liquid or entirely liquid assets that may be used as short-term security deposit for a Completion Assurance Guarantee (CAG):

 1. Buildings, commercial real estate, production facilities, … or other tangible assets